Greater Cincinnati Chapter Education and Resources

 Guest Speakers

-Greater Cincinnati Chapter experts are available to give talks to your professional groups, senior living/senior center or first responder staffs, community or civic groups, or special interest or faith groups.
-A variety of topics can be presented on Alzheimer's and dementia, the 10 warning signs of Alzheimer's, healthy living, legal and financial planning and dementia caregiving.
+Greater Cincinnati Chapter experts are available to give talks free of charge to professional groups, senior living/senior center or first responder staffs, community or civic groups, or special interest or faith groups.

 To learn more or schedule a speaker contact: